matwei/ipsec-tester/README.md

 At the moment the only configuration is through the file zlog.conf, which configures the logging of the Zlog library.
 You can define a different log format and send the logs to different targets.

+Please look up the [zlog User's Guide][zlogug] for details about the logging configuration.

 # Security